section-engineering-education/engineering-education/new_contributors/CONTRIBUTING.md

 ## Contribution Guidelines
 Welcome to Section’s Engineering Education program.
 This program is dedicated to providing a community-generated pool of educational content that is useful for engineers of every level.

-To begin, we’d recommend reviewing our most recently published content at section.io/engineering-education/ to get a sense of:
+To begin, we’d recommend reviewing our most recently published content [here](www.section.io/engineering-education/) to get a sense of:

 - Article structures
-- Type of content that has been contributed
+- Type of content that has been contributed (to help avoid topic overlap)
 - Topics you can begin working on
+- Quality of articles we are looking for

 Articles do not need to be Section-specific or strongly Section-related.
 This is not necessarily about Section or Edge Compute directly, but rather an effort to provide educational value to software developers within the diverse ecosystem of web technologies.

 We are looking to create a pool of content will be unique from what is already readily available through the official docs.
 We need to be sure that the content is providing unique value that addresses a specific use case or challenge that developers face.

 **Articles should be a minimum of 750 words.**

 In order to participate in the program, all members will be required to agree to established [terms and conditions](https://www.section.io/legal-stuff/engineering-education-terms/).
 (Agreement is included as part of the enrollment process.)

 In order to achieve a level of consistent style and increasingly elevated quality, we have created this document to help new contributors.
-Let's start by reviewing what's needed.
-(1st time contributors-submit only one article to get familiar with the process and style-once published, you can then submit any number of articles.)
+Let's start by reviewing what's needed. (*1st time contributors-submit please only one article to get familiar with the process and style-once published, you can then submit any number of articles.*)

 ## Requirements for New Contributors
 - GitHub account (Please be sure to have a basic understanding of [GitHub and Gitflows.](https://www.youtube.com/watch?v=MnUd31TvBoU&t=510s) Eg: Pull requests, commits, merge, etc.
 - Text editor, such as [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/)
 - Prepared Markdown (.md) file.
 (Note: All articles must be submitted in properly-formatted Markdown.)
-- PayPal account.
+- Verified PayPal account.
 (At this time, we only service payments through PayPal.
 If you don’t have a PayPal account, please check whether [PayPal is available in your region](https://www.paypal.com/en/webapps/mpp/country-worldwide).)
 - To expedite reviews, publishing, and payouts for articles, we request that all first drafts are submitted error-free (pre-checked for English grammar, technically accurate,   properly cited, etc.) and meet our suggested article guidelines as outlined below.
 Here is a [free tool](https://writeandimprove.com/?lang=en-GB) to help improve your writing skills.
+Please be sure to go over our [resources page](https://github.com/section-engineering-education/engineering-education/blob/master/new_contributors/resources-page.md) to take a look at all the listed resources to help improve overall techinical writing abilities.)

 All contributors are expected to review and adhere to [Our Code of Conduct](https://github.com/section-io/engineering-education/blob/master/CODE_OF_CONDUCT.md) before submitting articles.

 ## Suggesting a topic
 Be sure to search for similar ideas in our published articles and #eng-ed-topics channel in Slack to help avoid overlap, ensuring that you are bringing a unique viewpoint to your suggested topic.
 If there are related articles that have been published, have a think about how you can build off those to bring additional value that hasn’t already been presented.

 Once you have narrowed your topic search to one you would like to write about, fill out the [EngEd Content Idea Suggestion form](https://github.com/section-io/engineering-education/issues/new?assignees=&labels=topic+suggestion&template=enged-content-idea-suggestion.md&title=) with your article suggestion.
 This will help you to think through and frame your content, while giving us a better idea of the key takeaways that you intend to communicate to your audience.

 Once your topic has been approved and you have a final draft of your article ready  to submit, follow these [step-by-step instructions](https://github.com/section-io/engineering-education/blob/master/UPLOAD_INSTRUCTIONS.md).The instructions walk through how to submit a PR (pull request) in Github with  your fully prepared article.

 ## Submitting your article
-Ensure all article submissions are pre-checked for English grammar technically accurate, and delivered under the assertion that the content is original to you and includes proper citations (including sourced images) and has not been published somewhere else.
+Ensure all article submissions are pre-checked for English grammar, technically accurate, and delivered under the assertion that the content is original to you and includes proper citations (including sourced images) and has not been published somewhere else.

 Before submitting your article, we request that you cross-check the readability of your content using this [free tool](http://www.hemingwayapp.com/).
 This check helps make your writing BOLD & CLEAR by calling attention to any lengthy, complex sentences and common errors.
 If you see a yellow sentence, you may want to shorten or split it.

 These guidelines are intended to help EngEd contributors grow as authors and to enrich the larger engineering community as a whole by continuing to create higher quality educational articles, tutorials, how-to’s,technology reviews, etc.

-Communicating your key takeaways
+## Communicating your key takeaways
 Articles should be clear, accurate, and fully explained.
 We are more interested in substance than length, and supporting examples are always encouraged.
 At the same time, articles that include mostly code with very little narrative lack sufficient depth and guidance for the audience to fully grasp important concepts.

 We suggest you think about what is most important to your article or any pain point you are addressing.
 Assume the audience is smart but has no prior exposure to the common terminology in your article.